timjogorman/RicherEventDescription/guidelines.md

 #### BEFORE-OVERLAP

-\label{beforeover} BEFORE-OVERLAP is used where an event started BEFORE the DOCTIME and continues into and through the DOCTIME (OVERLAP with DOCTIME).
-Simply put, this is used where an event started before the exam or patient visit and continues through to the present, and often (but not always) corresponds with the use of the English present perfect tense:
+BEFORE-OVERLAP is used where an event clearly started before the DOCTIME and **continues into and through the DOCTIME**.
+This often (but not always) corresponds with the use of the English present perfect tense:

 - The regime has been **arresting** suspected dissidents and shows no sign of stopping.